John C. Reilly On The Comedy Of Laurel And Hardy: 'It's Almost Like A Ballet'

 On giving directing a try

 After doing almost 80 movies and working with some of the greatest directors in the world, I should know something about how to put a movie together at this point.
 So I've directed a lot of plays, and I think I might do that next, and if a movie comes along that it seems like I'm the only person who could direct it then maybe that. ...
 I'm hoping to at least to develop more things for myself and produce more things, and I mean, look, the truth is, I want to do everything I can do in this life.
 I want to give everything I can.
-I don't want to die thinking like, "Oh I should have done that, or I should have done this."
+I don't want to die thinking like, "Oh, I should have done that, or I should have done this."
 I want to leave it all on the stage, and maybe directing will be one of those things that comes my way.

 Lauren Krenzel and Mooj Zadie produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Patrick Jarenwattananon adapted it for the Web.